yaw277/slire/docs/DESIGN.md

 ### Query Abstraction Patterns

 One of the ongoing tensions in data access design is how to handle arbitrary queries.
-SmartRepo provides generic query capabilities through `find` and `count` methods.
+Slire repositories (and similar repository-style libraries) provide generic query capabilities through `find` and `count` methods.
 However, injecting these methods directly into business logic can couple your domain logic to query implementation details, even though the queries remain DB-agnostic.

 The fundamental question becomes: **when should you wrap queries in specialized functions versus injecting generic query capabilities directly?**